 You will also find that the items inside your vehicle are not covered by your Mexican auto insurance policy.
 You are typically covered if your vehicle is stolen, but not if someone steals the luggage or packages inside.
 If you want to protect your valuables while in Mexico, check with your insurance agent at home – many homeowners and renter’s policies cover personal property stolen out of vehicles, even when the individual is out of the country.

 Even if you are properly insured, you should use caution when driving south of the border.
 Traffic can get pretty crazy here, and many of the rural roads are in bad shape.
 If your vehicle suffers damage to the undercarriage due to rough roads, your policy will not cover you.
-So slow down, drive defensively, pack plenty of patience and enjoy your trip.
+Sure, roadside assistance can give you a tow, or fix flat, but permanent damage for towing overweight or speeding over topes no. So slow down, drive defensively, pack plenty of patience and enjoy your trip.
 Traveling in Mexico can be a lot of fun, but a bit of protection will go a long way.

 MexInsurance.com® – providing quality Mexican Car Insurance online since 2003